top of page

 ABOUT ME

-I graduated from the University of Sunderland in 2018 in Glass & Ceramics gaining a 1st Class Honours Degree.
-I have since returned home and set up my own studio by sympathetically restoring an old barn near Lincoln - see my blog.
+I have always enjoyed designing and creating with my hands and upon being made redundant 2013 I decided to re-skill in a career I enjoyed.
+I undertook a variety of skills courses and could see the potential in glass fusing and so I studied glass at the University of Sunderland, graduating in 2018 in Glass & Ceramics, gaining a 1st Class Honours Degree.
+I have since returned home to Lincolnshire where I have established my own studio by sympathetically restoring an old barn - see my blog.

 I have suffered from chronic pain and fatigue for many years and with mental and physical health conditions worsening in recent years impacting on my ability to work and concentrate.
 I have self-funded my studio renovation and equipment from my life savings and adapted my working practices where possible to try and reduce further injury.